-In this post, we will take you on the four corners of our huge and diverse world to show you some jaw-dropping places.
-Places of which you either haven’t heard about or that you haven’t considered for your next adventure yet.
-Oh, no!
-Such a shame, right?
+In this post, we’ll take you on a trip to the four corners of our huge and diverse world to show you some jaw-dropping and beautiful places to travel to.

 I solemnly swear to create memories that last a lifetime.
 I vow to make an impression on the world, not the couch.
 I promise to dream about unrealistic goals.
 And make them my reality.